gpaumier/gp2/src/articles/2010-11-19 licensing-tutorial-making-of.rst

    .. figure:: /images/Puzzly.svg

-      Puzzly is a character developed by Michael Bartalos in collaboration with experienced Wikimedians.
+      Puzzly is a character created by Michael Bartalos in collaboration with experienced Wikimedians.

 Michael was extremely accommodating with our hands-on, iterative and open process.
 Wikimedians are used to completely open, very inclusive processes, but it isn't as natural in other fields, particularly in art-related disciplines.
 In the world of illustration, in particular, you usually try to keep all your preliminary and in-progress artwork secret to prevent other people from stealing your still-rough ideas.